tanmatt/QuoteOfTheDay/README.md

 - Mon Jan 15 15:32:17 2024 | Eating rice cakes is like chewing on a foam coffee cup, only less filling. - Dave Barry
 - Mon Jan 15 15:32:43 2024 | Of course, to have money is just great because you can do what you think is important to you.
 I always was a rich person because money's not related to happiness. - Paulo Coelho
 - Mon Jan 15 15:33:01 2024 | Be true to your work, your word, and your friend. - Henry David Thoreau
+- Mon Jan 15 15:34:12 2024 | No man should marry until he has studied anatomy and dissected at least one woman. - Honore de Balzac